zappin-ctrl/shinobubot.js/README.md

 It uses **nekos.life, waifu.pics, rra.ram.moe** for the GIF commands (or **weeb.sh** if you supply a valid token).

 #### Please run the bot in docker or similar environment before reporting errors.

+#### Issues:

+- Command errors for now simply return errors in themselves but they should do that as an annotation in the CommandHandler class instead.